dropwizard/dropwizard/docs/source/manual/core.rst

 Managed Objects
 ===============

-Most services involve objects which need to be started and stopped: thread pools, database connections, etc. Dropwizard provides the ``Managed`` interface for this.
+Most applications involve objects which need to be started and stopped: thread pools, database connections, etc. Dropwizard provides the ``Managed`` interface for this.
 You can either have the class in question implement the ``#start()`` and ``#stop()`` methods, or write a wrapper class which does so.
-Adding a ``Managed`` instance to your service's ``Environment`` ties that object's lifecycle to that of the service's HTTP server.
+Adding a ``Managed`` instance to your application's ``Environment`` ties that object's lifecycle to that of the application's HTTP server.
 Before the server starts, the ``#start()`` method is called.
 After the server has stopped (and after its graceful shutdown period) the ``#stop()`` method is called.